Small Research Grant

-Abstract: Pervasiveness and overuse of smartphone have raised concerns about its potential addictive role.
+Abstract: Pervasiveness and overuse of smartphones have raised concerns about their potentially addictive role.
 To date, the cross-sectional design and the lack of objective measures of smartphone actual usage that characterize most research have led to inconclusive evidence on smartphone use and overuse.
-Using ecological momentary assessment (EMA) in combination with a mobile App that collects smartphone's log data, the present study aims at investigating the psychosocial antecedents and consequences of smartphone usage, overcoming the limitations of the existing studies (e.g., self-report smartphone use).
+Using ecological momentary assessment (EMA) in combination with a mobile App that collects smartphone log data, the present study aims to investigate the psychosocial antecedents and consequences of smartphone usage, overcoming the limitations of the existing studies (e.g., self-report smartphone use).

 Curtis Phills, University of North Florida: The impact of evaluative- and self-conditioning procedures on internal mental representations of the self and others

 Abstract: Strategies to reduce prejudice against and increase identification with racial outgroups are effective at reducing prejudice and increasing identification with those groups.
 However, little is known about the potential impact of these types of interventions on the internal mental representations of outgroups and the self.
 The proposed research will investigate the impact of training to associate positive concepts with outgroups versus training to associate the self with outgroups on internal mental representations of the self and others measured via a reverse correlation technique.